godotengine/godot-docs/tutorials/scripting/scene_tree.rst

 The scene system provides its own main loop to OS, :ref:`SceneTree <class_SceneTree>`.
-This is automatically instanced and set when running a scene, no need to do any extra work.
+This is automatically instantiated and set when running a scene, no need to do any extra work.

 It's important to know that this class exists because it has a few